What is Drug Production?

 We will immediately do the following:

-- Call into the Division where you are being held in Toronto and speak to you.
+- Call the Arrest Processing Unit in Edmonton and speak to you.

 - Contact the Prosecutor assigned to the bail hearing to start negotiating your release.